 There are some revisions that need to be addressed as follows: TP: Helt generelt, så tror jeg, at Reviewer 2 har skimmet vores paper og så givet det et sæt standard statistiske spørgsmål.
 Det er måske hans “business model”... men vi kan heldigvis svare nemt på det meste!

 Dataset information provided by the authors is not enough.
 The authors need to mention every detail of the dataset used in this study.
-TP: Det ville være dejligt, hvis han var mere specifik om, hvad der mangler.
-Christoffer, vil du kigge på den?
+Author response: We have provided information on the sources and method for datacollection on page 7 L19-30.
+Details on the individual variables are found in table 1 and Supplemental Material table 1.
+We do not believe that a more detailed description of the Danish National Database on Reimbursed Prescriptions (DNDRP) is suitable for our paper and it can be found in the mentioned reference.
+We have also elaborated on which variables were included in machine-learning model on page 9 as suggested by reviewer 1.
+We hope this is acceptable.
 Forslag til svar:

 Are there any Null or NaN values present in the dataset?
 If yes, how do authors deal with that values?
-Forslag til svar (TP): There are indeed though they are rare, and we have made imputations for these originally using the median value.
-Their impact happens to be small, which was found by applying Multiple Imputations (i.e. from the variable PDFs) and seeing the impact of repeating this randomised process.
+Forslag til svar (TP)Author response: There are indeed though they are rare, and we have made imputations for these originally using the median value.
+Their impact happens to be small, which was found by applying Multiple Imputations (i.e. from the variable PDFs) and seeing the impact of repeating this randomised process, as suggested by reviewer 1.
 TODO: Check if we explicitly write the fraction of NaN values, and specify their nature/type/variable.

 What kind of pre-processing techniques are used for this dataset before using machine learning models?
-Forslag til svar (TP): The variables were all normalised using a Robust Scalar method, yielding a mean of zero and a Standard Deviation of unity, which improves the Logistic Regression, pointing to some variables getting an improved distribution for the LR to extract information..
+Author response: The variables were all normalised using a Robust Scalar method, yielding a mean of zero and a Standard Deviation of unity, which improves the Logistic Regression, pointing to some variables getting an improved distribution for the LR to extract information.

 What kind of dataset was used in this study?
 How many features were considered?
 TP: Did he read the text?
 Are we not specific enough?
-Forslag til svar (TP): We used 22 variables of which 7 were continuous [page X, line Y].
+Author response: As mentioned in the methods section on page 10 L13 and table 1 we used 33 prospectively recorded variables of which 7 were continuous.
+We have rephrased the methods section to clarify this.

 The experimental testbed is required for the readers and other researchers?
 What is the experimental testbed for this study?
-TP: Jeg er ikke sikker på, hvad han mener om “testbed”?
+Author response: We are uncertain about what is meant by “the experimental testbed”.
+If the question is with regards to the objective of the study this was to “develop an improved machine-learning model for preoperative prediction of “medical” complications resulting in prolonged length of stay or readmissions”, as written on page 6-7 L56-10

 There are some statistical parameters used in this study to evaluate the performance of the model.
 The authors need to mention mathematical equations for this study.
-TP: Hvilke parametre?!?
-Den er svær at svare, uden at pointere reviewers manglende indsigt.
-Men vi kan måske sætte en formel for True/False Positive Rate, hvis han ønsker?!?
 Forslag til svar: ?
+Author response: We have supplied the statistical code as suggested by reviewer 1, we hope this is satisfactory.

 It would be more helpful for the readers if the authors add one graphical workflow of the methodology used for this study.

-Forslag til svar (TP): We acknowledge that such figures are generally useful, but limited by the number of possible figures/length, we have decided not to include one such, which we hope is acceptable.
-We have instead updated/clarified the text on this subject.
+Author response: We agree and have added such a workflow as Supplementary material 1 as it would otherwise have taken the total number of tables and illustrations in the finished manuscript up to 6.
+We hope that this is acceptable.